Call Now!

 Insurance Coverage for Michigan Crash Victims

-Every driver in Michigan is required to purchase no-fault insurance (personal injury protection (PIP)) to cover reasonable and necessary medical expenses in the event of an accident.
-These policies provide coverage no matter who is at fault for the crash.
+Every driver in Michigan is required to purchase no-fault insurance benefits (personal injury protection (PIP)) to cover reasonable and necessary medical expenses in the event of a motor vehicle crash.
+Personal injury protection policies provide coverage no matter who is the negligent driver in the crash.

 Auto Accident – $350,000 Recovery